Gloria Duffy: RAND Corporation

-From 1977-78 Duffy was a Resident Consultant at the RAND Corporation in Santa Monica, CA. RAND was supporting the International Nuclear Fuel Cycle Evaluation (INFCE) for the US Department of Energy.
+From 1977 to 1978, Duffy was a Resident Consultant at the RAND Corporation in Santa Monica, California.
+RAND was supporting the International Nuclear Fuel Cycle Evaluation (INFCE) for the US Department of Energy.
 Duffy authored a study for INFCE of Soviet nuclear exports and non-proliferation policies.

 Arms Control Association

-From 1978-80 she was Communications Director of the Arms Control Association, in Washington, D.C. and editor of its publication, Arms Control Today, which she and her colleagues improved and upgraded.
+From 1978 to 1980 she was Communications Director of the Arms Control Association, in Washington, D.C. and editor of its publication, Arms Control Today, which she and her colleagues improved and upgraded.